A Practical Mode System for Recursive Definitions: Properties of our Typing Judgment

 \begin{definition}[Minimal derivation] A derivation is \emph{minimal} if it does not use the subsumption rule, each binding rule is minimal and, in the conclusion $\der \Gamma x m$ of each variable rule, $\Gamma$ is minimal for $x : m$. \end{definition}

-\begin{definition}[Minimization] Given a derivation $\deriv D {\der \Gamma t m}$, we define the (minimal) derivation $\minimal{D}$ by: \begin{itemize} \item Turning each binding rule into a minimal version of this binding rule -- this may require applying \myfullref{Lemma}{lem:weakening} to the \code{let rec} derivation below. \item Performing subsumption-elimination to get another derivation of $\der \Gamma t m$. \item Replacing the context of each variable rule by the minimal context for this variable, which gives a minimal derivation of $\der {\Gamma_m} t m$ with $\Gamma_m \preceq \Gamma$ (this does not introduce new subsumptions). \end{itemize} \end{definition}
+\begin{definition}[Minimization] Given a derivation $\deriv D {\der \Gamma t m}$, we define the (minimal) derivation $\minimal{D}$ by: \begin{itemize} \item Turning each binding rule into a minimal version of this binding rule --- this may require applying \myfullref{Lemma}{lem:weakening} to the \code{let rec} derivation below. \item Performing subsumption-elimination to get another derivation of $\der \Gamma t m$. \item Replacing the context of each variable rule by the minimal context for this variable --- this does not introduce new subsumptions. \end{itemize} \end{definition}